-Pasta with chickpeas spinach and lemon is a bright, vibrant and full of flavor pasta dish.
-This pasta chickpea recipe also makes a great mid-week meal because it cooks up in under 30 minutes.
-A great recipe to add to your weeknight meal plan.
+Pasta with chickpeas spinach and lemon is a bright, vibrant, and full-of-flavor pasta dish that is so easy to make.
+This pasta recipe makes a great weeknight meal because it cooks up in under 30 minutes and is perfect for using up pantry staples.

-You may not think of pasta with chickpeas as two ingredients that go together but they actually make a great combination.
-The chickpeas add a nice firm texture and a delicious nutty flavor.
+You may not think of pasta with chickpeas (also known as garbanzo beans) as two ingredients that go together but they actually make a great combination.
+The chickpeas add a nice firm texture and add a delicious nutty flavor to the pasta.

-- Pasta any type ( I used spaghetti because that is what I had on hand)
+- Pasta of any type ( I used spaghetti because that is what I had on hand)

 - Chickpeas (also called garbanzo beans)